RommelSantiago/terraform-visual-test/README.md

 # Laboratorio

 This repository is intended to get the first steps and evolve from it, to achieve the laboratory as best completed as posible.
+Two branches have been added to the repo; The development branch is the one that has the most recent updates.

 ## Setup
 The first step is to get started with a local installation for Jenkins.
 You can view